zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/2/_index.md

 ### View the events in the Timeline view

-Now log on to the web interface for your Chef Analytics server.
+Now log in to the web interface for your Chef Analytics server.
 From the **Timeline** tab, you'll see the recent activity on your node.

 Here's what the events look like when you bootstrap a node.